 In accordance with the European Union legal requirements, products placed on the market in its member states must bear the CE marking.
 This is applicable to many products, although there are exceptions.
 The CE marking is an indication that the product has been assessed to ensure that it is safe for use by an end user, as well as all other parties that may be affected.

 Unfortunately, it is not as easy as just putting a CE mark on the product label.
 Certain general procedures must be followed and there are requirements that must be met.
-The procedures and requirements are contained in directives issued by the European Parliament.
+The procedures and requirements are contained in directives and regulations issued by the European Parliament.
 These directives are written for specific product groups, for example:

 The machinery directive

 The low voltage directive

 In general, each directive or regulation contains the essential safety requirements for the product group, as well as the processes that can be followed to enable the manufacturer to apply the CE marking to the product.